webarttechnology/lucky24/wp-content/plugins/product-import-export-for-woo/readme.txt

 ####Migrate products (simple/external) between two WooCommerce sites####

-Import and export all your WooCommerce store products from one store to another in just a few steps.
+Import and export your WooCommerce store products from one store to another in just a few steps.
 Data filtration, automatic column mapping, and other advanced options during the import and export operations.

 ####Update stock and price of existing products####